 Peer led support groups, tobacco treatment and counseling, health seminars and skills-building workshops will also be conducted.

 These services will not replace regular visits to a primary care physician, but rather emphasize the importance of annual check-ups and help arrange care for people who need them.
 The overall goal of the Camden County Health Connection is to link this region to needed health services such as health insurance, health care, social services and community health resources.
-The mobile unit will be equipped with internet-enabled computers so Camden County residents will be able to take advantage of online health education programs and resources.
-The Camden County Health Connection will serve as a health education resource center composed of videos, books, brochures and web-based action oriented tools to assist residents of all ages in the importance of preventive care.
+The Camden County Health Connection will serve as a health education resource center composed of brochures and other health education informational and to assist residents of all ages in the importance of preventive care.
 The department will work closely with its local public health system partners to ensure this effort is effective and residents are connected to the programs available within our county.

 Health Promotion Services